PetiAPocok/minetest_extended/README.md

 - Unzip the archive and place it in .. minetest/games/

+- GNU/Linux:
-- GNU/Linux: If you use a system-wide installation place it in ~/.minetest/games/.
+    If you use a system-wide installation place it in ~/.minetest/games/.

+- macOS:
+    ~/Library/Application Support/minetest/games/

+- Windows:
+    In your unzipped minetest[version]/games/ folder.

     For further information or help, see:
 https://wiki.minetest.net/Installing_Mods